DoSombras/AMY-s-Balatro-texturepack/README.md

 You need to download steammoded and lovely to read the mod ( and this mod is dependences Malverk is also a Balatro mod ) or your can download it on Balatro mod manager

+The mod does not work on newer version of steammoded and just crashes the game